MarwaKhalid/TicTacToe/README.md

 # TicTacToe

-A simple Tic Tac Toe game which I created for fun, played against the computer.
+A simple Tic Tac Toe game which I created for fun; played against the computer.

 Hope you enjoy it!